 And so despite wishing Sabi the worst of luck and resenting her with every breath in her body, Farzana was convinced she had taken the high road with this show of solidarity with her best friend.
 Her feelings of martyrdom grew and she felt saintly and ethereal, much like Mother Mary in all those nativity scenes, she thought in momentary awe of the ensuing mental image.

-Her thoughts then wandered as they are wont to when the heart is caught in purgatorial limbo, and she frowned slightly.
-She suddenly felt an onrush of aversive thoughts: had it been any of Sabi’s other friends, they’d have picked her to pieces with jealousy.
-She, Farzana, was always the large hearted, gracious one in matters of the heart she thought with the dramatic certainty of a celluloid saint.
+Her thoughts then wandered as they tend to when the heart is caught in purgatorial limbo, and she frowned slightly.
+She suddenly felt an onrush of unkind thoughts: had it been any of Sabi’s other friends, they’d have picked her to pieces with jealousy.
+She, Farzana, was always the large hearted, gracious one in matters of the heart she thought with the dramatic flair of a celluloid saint.
 At some point, the genuine despair had blended with high drama and Farzana, even with all her accumulated affliction, was now feeling quite fortified to charm and conquer.
 Her intended conquests of the evening had hazy outlines but her very nature compelled her towards a social horizon where she would, at the very least, stand shoulder to shoulder with Sabeen again.

 She looked at the old Champion clock on the wall; it was just past 3pm.
 She got up blinking brightly; she had to look her best.
 She walked towards her teeming wardrobe, its ancient depths waiting faithfully to bedeck her yet again in all their idiosyncratic glory.